mindmorass/cdktf-hcl-module-demo/docs/GITHUB-ACTIONS-SUMMARY.md

 # GitHub Actions Module Distribution Summary

-## What We've Created

-### 🎯 Goal Achieved

-Created a complete system for generating Terraform modules from CDKTF and distributing them as zip packages via GitHub Actions.

 ### 📦 Key Components

-#### 1. Local Packaging Script (`package-module.sh`)

-- Generates HCL module from CDKTF TypeScript code
-- Creates professional documentation (README.md)
-- Adds metadata (version, commit info)
-- Validates the module with Terraform
-- Creates versioned zip packages with checksums

-#### 2. GitHub Actions Workflows
+#### 1. GitHub Actions Workflows

 **Build Module Workflow** (`.github/workflows/build-module.yml`):

-- Triggers on every push/PR
+- Triggers on push to main/develop branches, PRs, or manual dispatch
+- Generates HCL module from CDKTF (`npx cdktf synth --hcl`)
-- Generates and validates the module
+- Validates the generated module with Terraform
-- Creates artifacts for download from workflow runs
+- Provides build artifacts for testing (no packaging or releases)

 **Release Module Workflow** (`.github/workflows/release-module.yml`):

-- Triggers on version tags (v1.0.0, v2.1.0, etc.)
+- Triggers on version tags (v1.0.0, v2.1.0, etc.) or manual dispatch
+- Generates HCL module from CDKTF (`npx cdktf synth --hcl`)
+- Validates the generated module with Terraform
+- Creates module package with documentation and metadata
+- Packages module as ZIP with checksum
-- Creates GitHub releases with downloadable zip files
+- Creates GitHub release with downloadable zip files
-- Includes professional documentation and checksums
 - **Manages module versions** through GitHub Releases for production use

+**Note:** The workflow builds the package inline - it does not use a separate packaging script.

 ### 🔄 Complete Workflow